 Most schools have policies regarding advanced placement (AP) credit.
 Some schools restrict the use of such credit in fulfillment of pre-requisite requirements.
 In these cases, schools will often allow you to take additional upper-level courses in the science areas where AP credit was received.
 The policies for each medical school and their admission requirements, generally, can be found in the MSAR.

 Emory University currently accepts AP credit for their pre-requisite courses.

 The Medical College of Georgia does not accept AP credit for their Biology and Chemistry requirements.
 If you have exempted any of the following courses with AP credit (BIOL 1107, BIOL 1108, CHEM 1211, CHEM 1212), you will need to either retake the course or take an upper-level course as a substitute.
 Keep in mind that substitute courses will need to have laboratory components (research may be used).

 Mercer does not accept AP credit for their Biology, Chemistry, and Physics requirements.
 If you have exempted any of these courses with AP credit, you will need to either retake the course or take an upper-level course as a substitute.
 Keep in mind that substitute courses will need to have laboratory components.

 Morehouse University currently accepts AP credit for their pre-requisite courses if UGA accepts the credit.

 Should I major in Biology (Cell Biology, Genetics, etc.)?

-Although a life science major such as Biology may offer the most practical route to completing the requirements for admission into medical school, students are not limited to only the life science majors.
+Although a life science major such as Biology may offer the most practical route to completing the requirements for admission into medical school, you are not limited to only the life science majors.
 It is important that you choose a major that best fits your interests.
 As long as you show proficiency in the sciences (via pre-requisites and the MCAT) and a general pattern of challenging yourself, your major is largely unimportant to admission committees.
 You can find a list of all of UGA's majors, minors, and certificate programs on the Bulletin.